CalebK33/PyRend/docs/overlay.rst

     w = Item.width() -> int
     h = Item.height() -> int

-Note that in PyRend 0.1.31 this does not take into account changed aspect ration when keep_aspect_ratio is enabled, causing width and height to be unreliable.
-This is planned to be fixed in PyRend 0.1.4

 You can return the width or height of the screen using the ``screen_size`` method: